pyside/pyside2-setup/sources/shiboken2/ApiExtractor/doc/typesystem_manipulating_objects.rst

     values but including potential const declarations.

     The ``since`` attribute specify the API version when this function was modified.

+    The ``allow-thread`` attribute specifies whether a function should be wrapped into ``Py_BEGIN_ALLOW_THREADS`` and ``Py_END_ALLOW_THREADS``, that is,
+    temporarily release the GIL (global interpreter lock).
+Doing so is required for any thread-related  function (wait operations), functions that might call a virtual function (potentially reimplemented in Python), and recommended for lengthy I/O operations or similar.
+It has performance costs, though.
+    The value ``auto`` means that it will be turned off for functions for which it is deemed to be safe, for example, simple getters.

     The ``remove``, ``access`` and ``rename`` attributes are *optional* attributes for added convenience; they serve the same purpose as the deprecated tags :ref:`remove`, :ref:`access` and :ref:`rename`.